explorer436/programming-playground/Git/GitTips.md

 ---

-When doing a diff on a long line, this can be very helpful but you'll still get a less-like scrolling output that can be unhandy to use.
-You maybe just want the diff put into your terminal:

-    `PAGER='' git diff --word-diff myfile.txt`

----

 GIT: SEE ALL UNPUSHED COMMITS OR COMMITS THAT ARE NOT IN ANOTHER BRANCH

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">